Orioles vs. Yankees Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Tyler Wells (7-5) will take the mound for the Orioles, his 20th start of the season.
+- The Orioles will send Dean Kremer (10-4) to the mound for his 22nd start this season.

-- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in eight of them.

-- In 19 starts, Wells has pitched through or past the fifth inning 18 times.
-He has a season average of 5.6 frames per outing.
+- Kremer has 17 starts of five or more innings this season in 21 chances.
+He averages 5.5 innings per outing.

-- In 20 appearances this season, he has finished three without allowing an earned run.
+- He has made 21 appearances and finished two of them without allowing an earned run.

 |Opponent